 Keeping your sprayer and other equipment in good operational order means routinely inspecting it and following a maintenance plan.

-You should conduct maintenance checks at end of season, preseason, and mid-season.
+You should conduct maintenance checks at the end of each season, preseason, and mid-season.

 Winter will soon enough run its course, so the time’s coming for considering what spare parts you might need.